reearth/changelog-action/README.md

 - `versionWithPrefix`: version name with `v` prefix
 - `versionWithoutPrefix`: version name without `v` prefix
 - `date`: formatted date by `dateFormat` option
+- `unreleased`: whether the version is "unreleased"
+- `prerelease`: whether the version is prerelease (e.g. true when version is "0.1.0-beta.1")

 ### groupTemplate